NT Scan Do’s and Don’ts: How to Prepare for Best Results

 Are There Any Side Effects From the NT Scan?

-You shouldn’t experience significant side effects from the NT scan.
-Some women report mild discomfort or anxiety, but these are temporary.
-The procedure is generally safe and poses minimal risk to both you and your baby.
+Significant side effects are uncommon.
+Some women experience mild discomfort or brief anxiety, but these pass quickly.
+The procedure is generally safe for both mother and baby.

 How Long Does the NT Scan Take?

-The NT scan typically takes about 20 to 30 minutes.
-You’ll lie down while the technician uses an ultrasound device to capture images.
-It’s straightforward, so you shouldn’t feel any discomfort during the process.
+The scan itself typically takes 20 to 30 minutes.
+You’ll lie down while a technician uses an ultrasound device to capture images.
+The process is straightforward and comfortable for most people.

 Will I Get the Results on the Same Day?

-You typically won’t get the results on the same day.
-The healthcare provider usually needs time to analyze the images and measurements, so expect to receive the results during a follow-up appointment or later.
+Usually not.
+Your healthcare provider needs time to review the images and measurements, so results typically come during a follow-up appointment or within a few days.